-Facebook filed a patent application for an armband which performs finger tracking by reading electrical signals inside the user’s wrist.
+Facebook filed a patent application for a wristband which performs finger tracking by reading electrical signals inside the user’s wrist.
 Machine learning is used to convert these signals into finger positions.

 Two variations of the device are described.
 In one, an active signal is sent through the wrist.
 Based on how the signal changes passing through the tendons and muscles of the arm their position can be determined.